An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Example Prompt:

 Generate a Python function that takes a list of numbers and returns the average, ignoring any zero values.
+Include type hints and a docstring.

 Resulting AI-generated code: